Planning to Invest in a Franchise?

 - Do not wait until the last minute.
 To be safe, allow a minimum of 2-3 weeks to get this done right.

-- Do not attempt to do this yourself.
+- Do not attempt to do this yourself using a franchise business plan template.
 This document requires a professional.

 - Remember that the franchise business plan must be as professional as you.
 In many cases, the business plan is how you make a great first impression.